THE BOTS ARE COMING: HOW COMPANIES CAN BALANCE AUTOMATION WITH THE HUMAN TOUCH

 By integrating automation and cloud communications capabilities with key business applications, organizations can provide employees and bots with easier access to customer information, equipping them to deliver answers faster and more accurately.
 Organizations can also then use the combined data analytics to identify customers’ pain points and the obstacles they encounter in the customer journey.
 This knowledge provides a path toward faster customer service and more targeted, effective sales and marketing activities.

 Accordingly, it will be interesting to see which sectors embrace marketing automation the most in the future.
 The financial services industry, for example, can use automation marketing in a wide variety of different ways, and therefore it will be intriguing to identify how campaigns change as a result of these developments.
-Early findings seem to suggest that automation marketing can work well in the finance sector when communications are highly personalized and so as the technology continues to grow, only time will tell what is in store.
+While there are lots of marketing automation tools available to businesses in nearly every market who are wanting to make their marketing campaign easier, early findings seem to suggest that automation marketing can work well in the finance sector when communications are highly personalized and so as the technology continues to grow, only time will tell what is in store.

 Additionally, a more holistic view of the customer experience empowers businesses to determine the points at which bots can best serve the customer’s needs and when a human interaction is more likely to deliver the best outcome.
 Thus, in a twist, smart deployment of robots can actually deliver a more human-like experience in every interaction.